nobitagamer/terra-con-vault/README.md

 ### Consul

--	Provide your very own configuration at will by the `consulConfig` variable path should be relative to module root.
+-	Provide your very own configuration at will by the `consul_config_path` variable path should be relative to module root.

 ### NGiNXGen

--	Provide your very own configuration at will by the `nginxTemplate` variable path should be relative to module root.
+-	Provide your very own configuration at will by the `nginx_template_path` variable path should be relative to module root.

 *Make sure to change the service you're looking for to match the SERVICE_NAME you're to introduce.*